-Vocational Service - Vocational services are services provided by Goodwill to other organizations or private individuals for the purpose of training individuals for employment opportunities.
+Vocational Service - Vocational services are services provided by Goodwill to other organizations or private individuals for the purpose of training individuals for the purpose of permanent employment opportunities.
 Performance obligations under each contract are defined in terms of various performance indicators.
 Revenue for these services are recorded when the service has been provided as determined by the satisfactory completion of the defined performance indicators.